-The material rights and obligations of Alaris and each of our Private Company Partners (as set out in our agreements with our Private Company Partners) are summarized below.
-Although generally speaking, the material provisions of each agreement are similar, readers are cautioned that each agreement with each Private Company Partner has been tailored to fit the unique circumstances of our transaction with and the business of the particular Private Company Partner.
-Where such differences are material to our arrangement with the particular Private Company Partner, these are noted below as well as in the table described under "Our Financing Arrangements" in this AIF.
-While we have attempted to provide a reasonable summary of the material terms of our Private Company Partner agreements, we caution readers of this AIF not to place undue reliance on this summary as there are a number of factors unique to each business and transaction which require different considerations in each of the agreements.
-The summary provided below is presented for the purpose of assisting our investors in understanding our operations and our arrangements with our Private Company Partners and may not be appropriate for other purposes.
+The material rights and obligations of Alaris and each of our Partners (as set out in our agreements with our Partners) are summarized below.
+Although generally speaking, the material provisions of each agreement are similar, readers are cautioned that each agreement with each Partner has been tailored to fit the unique circumstances of our transaction with and the business of the particular Partner.
+We have noted below where such differences are material to our arrangement with the particular Partner (see also the table described under the heading "Our Financing Arrangements").
+While we have attempted to provide a reasonable summary of the material terms of our Partner agreements, we caution readers of this AIF not to place undue reliance on this summary as there are a number of factors unique to each business and transaction which require different considerations in each of the agreements.
+The summary provided below is presented for the purpose of assisting our investors in understanding our operations and our arrangements with our Partners and may not be appropriate for other purposes.